JoshuaChou2018/me/openings/phdmphil-student/index.md

 **Key Duties and Responsibilities:**

 I am looking for self-motivated PhD/MPhil students, working on AI and healthcare.
+If you have a dream, I will help you make it a reality.
+But in case you give up on yourself, then I'll just give up on you.
 I have several quotas each year.

  <br>

 **Application Procedure**

-Please send full curriculum vitae together with copies of qualification documents by email to juexiao.zhou@gmail.com.
-If you are qualified, I will contact you for a short interview.
-Once you passed the interview, you will receive my message and be encouraged to apply through our [school's official website](https://sds.cuhk.edu.cn/en/phd-programmes).
+1. Please send a full curriculum vitae together with copies of qualification documents by email to juexiao.zhou@gmail.com.
+2. If you are qualified, I will contact you for a short interview.
+3. Once you have passed the interview, you will receive my message and be encouraged to apply through our [school's official website](https://sds.cuhk.edu.cn/en/phd-programmes).
+4. If your materials pass the admission committee, then I will welcome you to join us.

  <br>